 Her interests include reading, movies, traveling and cooking.
 She is happy to share her Chinese literature knowledge with students and will assist students to develop writing skills.

 Ms. Coklas has been in education since 2000.
 Back in Chicago, Ms. Coklas was the co- founder and co-creator of the Oak Lawn/ Hometown school district's Mentor program.
 She was invited to speak/ present workshops at several Tri-State area Conferences on the importance of Mentor Programs for beginning teachers and Classroom Management.
-She has been an active administration and faculty member of ACS Athens since 2008.
+She has been an active administrator and faculty member of ACS Athens since 2008.
 Her first position was the Assistant Director of the IB program for 2 years.
 She then moved to the Elementary School where she taught 5th grade for 7 years.
 In 2017, she took the challenging position of being a shared educator in both the Middle School Social Studies and Academy Combo History courses.
-She is currently teaching IB Psychology Year 1 and the 10th grade Combo (History/Literature) course.
+She is currently teaching IB Psychology Year 2 and the 10th grade Combo (History/Literature) course.

 Ms. Coklas has traveled to London, Vienna, and the United States as a representative of ACS Athens in order to establish affiliations for our graduating students to various universities (including but not limited to Oxford University, New York University, University of Chicago, etc.).
 She deeply appreciates and respects the superb level of education our school provides and will support our students (at any grade level) to achieve their goals and future endeavors.

 Mr. Justin Cramer grew up outside of Kansas City, Missouri.
 He went on to Buena Vista University where he earned his B.A. in General Science with an emphasis on Biology, and Secondary Education.
 He taught at Centerville High School in Centerville, Iowa for three years teaching a variety of science subjects including Earth Science, Biology, Environmental Science, and Chemistry for grades 7-12.
 He moved back to Kansas City and taught at William Chrisman High School in Independence, Missouri for five years teaching Biology, Physical Science, and Astronomy.
 He earned a M.A. in Secondary Education Administration from University of Central Missouri in Education and has aspirations of becoming a school principal.
+Along with teaching, Mr. Cramer will be the Coordinator of Professional Development and Growth.

 Outside of school Mr. Cramer enjoys being active, playing sports (and watching his beloved sports teams), watching movies, listening to music, traveling, visiting the beach, and reading.